MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 After several follow up treatments with Dr. Fadavi, he notices that I have a medical condition that so many other doctors had missed; Cervical Dystonia.

 I have sought help from numerous medical specialists about the tightness, muscle spasms in my neck and upper shoulders.
 I have told doctors that I feel like I am walking around with ice pick in my neck.

-Sadly, numerous medical specialists seem to discount or pass over my neck symptoms.
+Sadly, numerous medical specialists appear to discount or pass over my neck symptoms.

-My experience as a Zebra patient is that doctors are very concerned about my life threatening conditions but other non-life threatening conditions may be passed over.
+My experience as a Zebra patient makes me believe that doctors are very concerned life threatening conditions.
+However, non-life threatening conditions may be passed over.

 If you read about Cervical Dystonia in Medical Journals, every journal states Cervical Dystonia is a painful condition.